 - Subjectively less cosmetically appealing as R32 and R34

 - GT-R versions are expensive

-- GT-Rs were favorite with car thieves when they were new
+- GT-Rs were a favourite with car thieves when they were new

-Since the R33 was a more advanced model, Nissan also paid a lot of attention to making it more trouble-free and sorted some issues like faulty electrics for example.
-However, this doesn’t mean that the R33 is perfect since it still had problems with rust, especially the rear wheel arches.
+Since the R33 was a more advanced model, Nissan also paid a lot of attention to making it more trouble-free and sorted out some issues, like faulty electrics for example.
+However, this doesn’t mean that the R33 was perfect, since it still had problems with rust, especially the rear wheel arches.
 Some owners also reported leaky weather stripping, which is quite easy to replace.
-There are lots of cars on the market which look presentable, but in reality they are very tired due to over-enthusiastic owners which drove them aggressively.
+There are lots of cars on the market which look presentable, but in reality, they are very tired due to over-enthusiastic owners which drove them aggressively.
 So, the best advice is to check for the blue or black smoke coming from the exhaust.

-Nissan improved its famous six-cylinder motor, which delivered more power and better fuel efficiency as well as being kind to the environment.
-The power output started at 155 HP from the 2.0-liter six-cylinder found in the Skyline GT and went to an insane 500 HP provided by the 2.8-liter twin-turbo engine in the GT-R Nismo Z-Tune limited edition.
-The most popular and sought-after model was standard GT-R, which had 2.6-liter, twin-turbo straight-six with 320 HP.
+Nissan improved its famous six-cylinder motor, which delivered more power and better fuel efficiency as well as being kinder to the environment.
+The power output started at 155 HP from the 2.0-litre six-cylinder found in the Skyline GT and went to an insane 500 HP provided by the 2.8-litre twin-turbo engine in the GT-R Nismo Z-Tune limited edition.
+The most popular and sought-after model was the standard GT-R, which had a 2.6-litre, twin-turbo straight-six with 320 HP.
 However, the RB26DETT engine was famous for its tuning potential, with so many of them being modified to 400 or more horsepower as soon as they left the dealerships.
 As you can expect, the performance was sublime and the R34 GT-R was a supercar-killer, at least for the late ’90s standards.

 64,623 R34 Skylines were produced from 1998 to 2002